ilbers/isar/doc/user_manual.md

 Image in Isar contains the following artifacts:

  - Image recipe - Describes set of rules how to generate target image.
- - `Multistrap` configuration file - Contains information about distro, suite, `apt` source etc.
- - `Multistrap` setup script - Performs pre-install filesystem configuration.
- - `Multistrap` config script - Performs post-install filesystem configuration.
+ - Config script - Performs some general base system configuration after all packages were installed. (locale, fstab, cleanup, etc.)

 In image recipe, the following variable defines the list of packages that will be included to target image: `IMAGE_PREINSTALL`.
 These packages will be taken from `apt` source.